Hoang0211/movie-info/README.md

 ## Application Features

-A movie info web application that allow users to find information about latest movies.
+A front-end application built from scratch as a hobby project.
+The application serves as a movie info web that allows users to find information about latest movies.
+This project gets data from TheMovieDB API and is deployed using GitHub Pages.

 ### Requirements

 - Simple to use interface.
 - Navigate between pages feature.
-- Search movie name feature.
+- Search for movie by name.
-- See movies info by mouse over feature.
+- See movies info by mouse over.
-- Application layout is responsive.
+- Responsive application layout.

   ![page load](./readme-assets/responsive-layout.gif)